tangzheng1/PSCAN/README.md

 ### Tutorial

-A vignette with examples illustrating the usage of **PSCAN** is distributed together with the package, also available at: https://github.com/tangzheng1/PSCAN/blob/master/vignette/vignette_v1.0.pdf
+A vignette with examples illustrating the usage of **PSCAN** is available at: https://github.com/tangzheng1/PSCAN/blob/master/vignette/vignette_v1.0.pdf

 ### Author